Updated: August 2018

 Through our research, my students and I have focused on two systems to address ovarian cell interactions.
-First, we use zebrafish (Danio rerio) to study egg development.
+First, we use zebrafish (Danio rerio) as a model system to study egg development.
 Although the hormonal signals involved in fish egg development and ovulation are known, the molecular mechanism(s) mediating these signals within the ovary, and the effects of environmental influences, are poorly understood.
-Previous studies in my laboratory were conducted using mice and the characterization of this system in the fish provides a comparative framework for future studies.
-Two main areas my students and I have pursued are cell adhesion and cell signaling.
+Two main areas my students and I have pursued are cell signaling and apoptosis (cell death).
 We are particularly interested in a family of cell-cell adhesion molecules called the cadherins and their role in vertebrate egg development.
 These proteins "stick" cells to one another and, together with a set of associated proteins called the catenins, may serve to relay signals into the egg.
-We have found that one of the catenins (b-catenin) changes its location in the ovarian cells as the egg develops and is ovulated.
-This makes b-catenin an exciting candidate for the hormonal signal pathway in ovarian cells and the egg.
-We have begun to test the hypothesis that b-catenin serves to mediate intercellular contact and communication within the ovary and, upon hormonal stimulation, activates gene expression in ovarian cells during egg development and ovulation.
+We have found that one of the catenins (beta-catenin) changes its location in the ovarian cells as the egg develops and is ovulated.
+This makes beta-catenin an exciting candidate for the hormonal signal pathway in ovarian cells and the egg.
+We have begun to test the hypothesis that beta-catenin serves to mediate intercellular contact and communication within the ovary and, upon hormonal stimulation, activates gene expression in ovarian cells during egg development and ovulation.
 We have also used the zebrafish model to investigate other cell signaling pathways during hormone-induced egg development, particularly the culling of non-viable eggs through apoptosis.
 We have focused on how the environmental contaminants BPA, BPS, and BPF affect expression of genes involved in apoptosis.
 We are investigating how these chemicals affect mRNA and protein expression in the zebrafish ovary.